Marker Interface in Java

 Topics Covered

-An interface that does not have any methods, fields, or constants, i.e, an empty interface in java is known as Marker or Tag Interface.
+An interface that does not have any methods, fields, or constants, i.e., an empty interface in java, is known as a Marker or Tag Interface.

 It is used to deliver type information at runtime to the JVM so that it can take some action based on the information received.

-One of the main purposes behind the ideology of marker interfaces is that they are used to convey a message to the JVM that the class implementing this type of interface has some extra functionalities.
+One of the main purposes behind the ideology of marker interfaces is to convey to the JVM that the class implementing this type of interface has some extra functionalities.

-Popular examples of marker interface in java include Cloneable, Serializable, Remote Interface.
+Popular examples of marker interfaces in Java include Cloneable, Serializable, Remote Interface.

 What is Marker Interface?

 Marker interfaces are interfaces that don't have fields, methods, or constants.
-In other terms, a marker interface or tag interface is an empty interface.
+In other words, a marker or tag interface is an empty interface.
 It provides information about an object's run-time type.

-The JVM and compiler have additional information about an object because of this.
+Because of this, the JVM and compiler have additional information about an object.
 Examples of marker interfaces include the Serializable and Cloneable interfaces.
-It denotes a signal or command to the JVM, to put it briefly.
+To put it briefly, a marker interface denotes a signal or command to the JVM.

 The interface for a marker must be empty, but the declaration is the same as for an interface in Java.
 Following is the syntax of Marker Interface in Java :